firefart/network_info/Readme.md

 # Network Info Parser

 This script parses the ARIN/APNIC/LACNIC/AfriNIC/RIPE databases into a local PostgreSQL database.
-After the parsing finished you can get the infos for any IPv4 or IPv6 by querying the database.
+After the parsing is finished you can get the infos for any IPv4 or IPv6 by querying the database.

+This project was used in analysing some data dumps and cross referencing the IPs with the networks.
+It can also be used to easily search for netranges assigned to a company in interest.

 I recommend using the docker setup because it removes the hassle of installing everything manually.

 Hint: The Database can grow fast so be sure to have enough space.
 On docker my postgres database uses 4.066GB of space.

+# Requirements

+- Python3 >= 3.3
+- postgresql
+- python3-netaddr
+- python3-psycopg2
+- python3-sqlalchemy

 # Docker

 You can simply pull the image from Docker Hub and connect it to a local database via

 ```sh
 docker pull firefart/network_info
 docker run --rm firefart/network_info -c postgres://user:pass@db:5432/network_info
 ```

 Or cou can connect the docker container to another database container.

 ```sh
 docker run --name network_info_db -e POSTGRES_DB=network_info -e POSTGRES_USER=network_info -e POSTGRES_PASSWORD=network_info -d postgres:9-alpine
 docker run --rm --link network_info_db:postgres firefart/network_info -c postgres://user:pass@db:5432/network_info